leafo/lapis/docs/models.md

 [`db.escape_identifier`](database.html#query-interface-escape_identifierstr) to
 escape column names.

+You can use the `load` option to change what model each result of the query is loaded as.
+By default it will convert each row to an instance of the model that is calling the `select` method.
+Passing `false` to load will return the results unaffected, as plain Lua tables.

 ### `find_all(primary_keys)`

 If you want to find many rows by their primary key you can use the `find_all`